Vision-Paudel/Ultra-Picture-Viewer/README.md

 Users can open BMP, PNG, JPEG, GIF file formats and make color adjustments to it.

 Users can save the changed image in PNG and GIF file formats.
+User can also save in .upv (Ultimate Picture-Viewer Format)

 Has color viewer based on px (Only works when not zoomed in or rotated).